What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 Leadership Support Shapes Long-Term Success

-• staff empowerment and pride in their work
+• Staff empowerment and pride

-• continuous improvement
+• Continuous improvement

-• recognition of the team’s impact on student health
+• Recognition of impact on student health

 Staff culture plays a critical role in your scratch cook program sustainability.